heraldia/AMR-Simulator/doc/shiyue-iciai-paper-review.md

   // Figure 8: Session module working process,  // font size is too small.
 We need restructure it.

+  // Figure 9: /* Change -> Move */ one robot from On-duty list to Pausing list.
+  // Figure 9: /* Change -> Move */ the robot from Pausing  list to On-duty list.
+  // The same in the Figure 8.
   Figure 9: Collision-checking method flowchart
 TASK ALLOCATION OPTIMIZATION BASED ON THE WAMR SIMULATOR Problem Description